gmc-code/PC-Python/docs/python_files/csv_files.rst

 | csv files are comma separated files.
 | Data is separated or delimited within the same line by a comma.
-| Other delimiters are also used, such as tabs.
+| csv files are not restricted to using commas as delimiters.
+Other delimiters are also used, such as tabs.

 ----